ombori/grid-docs/grid-pim/field-definitions.md

 ### ProductShippingInstruction
-ProductShippingInstruction is *not* a required property which contains an Array of Objects, one is required, which each has the following properties.
+ProductShippingInstruction is *not* a required property that contains an Array of Objects, one is required, which each has the following properties.

 | Field                      | Description                              | Required | Example                                              |
 | -------------------------- | ---------------------------------------- | -------- | ---------------------------------------------------- |